 The new Scout Sniper unit logo was intended to replace the controversial previous one, a jagged “SS” that some complained resembled the emblem of the Schutzstaffel, a Nazi paramilitary organization responsible for countless war crimes during World War II.

-According to the designer, Staff Sergeant Nick Harrison, the logo was not intended to cause offense.
+According to the designer, Staff Sgt.
+Nick Harrison, the logo was not intended to cause offense.

 ”It’s just a crosshair from a rifle’s optic,” explained Harrison.
 “Come on, we’re snipers!
-And we’re so accurate that the crosshair is bursting into flames.
+We’re so accurate that the crosshair is bursting into flames.
 And the letters ‘KKK’ stand for ‘Kill!
 Kill!
 Kill!’ which is in keeping with our warrior ethos.”

 He added, “If you ask me, there are just some full-time offended people out there who see what they want to see.
 They’re going to be upset with anything we do.”